TF2-Engine/TF2/README.md

 ## TF2

-TF2 is a deep learning inference accelerator based on FPGA computing platform and developed by Inspur AI & HPC.
-It is suitable for general deep learning neural network.
-TF2 can parse models form deep learning frameworks such as Pytorch, TensorFLow, and Caffe.
-Users can adapt the trained deep learning model to FPGA through compiling without any FPGA development work, so it can help users quickly implement  AI applications on FPGA.
-See the link for the paper A Deep Learning Inference Accelerator Based on Model Compression on FPGA.
+TF2 is a deep learning inference accelerator based on FPGA computing platform, developed by Inspur AI & HPC.
+A wide range of general purpose deep neural networks can be supported.
+Models from popular deep learning frameworks such as Pytorch, TensorFLow, and Caffe can be loaded into TF2 easily by toolkits we supplied.
+The pretrained deep learning model can be compiled into FPGA without any code level FPGA development work, which can be an agile solution for AI inference applications on FPGA.
+See the link https://1drv.ms/b/s!Am9Mk04MA_K1bpXjzmHS8U04PSI?e=LaSgjb for our paper:

-The TF2 acceleration engine consists of two parts: Transforme Kit and Runtime Engine.
-The Transform Kit is a model optimization conversion tool, which has the functions of model compression, pruning and quantification, etc., which can minimize the size of the model and reduce the amount of calculation.
-Transform Kit can also perform computational node fusion, and integrate multiple computing nodes into one node to reduce the impact of data access bandwidth on computing performance.
-Runtime Engine can automatically convert the previously optimized model file into FPGA target running file by compiling.
+A Deep Learning Inference Accelerator Based on Model Compression on FPGA

+The TF2 accelerator is composed of two parts: Transform Kit and Runtime Engine.

 ![top](./imgs/top.png)

 ## TransForm Kit

-The TransForm Kit mainly includes four parts: model compression, cropping, quantization, and operation node fusion.
-It can receive model training by frameworks such as Pytorch, TensorFlow, Caffe, etc. After compression, cropping, quantification and operation node fusion, an intermediate representation computing graph file is generated for use in TF2 Runtime Engine calculation.
-The compression and cropping algorithms can be selected according to the actual application.
+Transform Kit is a tool for model optimization and conversion with modules of model compression, pruning and quantification, etc. Transform Kit aims to reduce model data size and simplify mathmatical calculation.
+Additionally, computational node fusion can also be done in transform kit to relax the data access bandwidth limitation on computing performance by integrating multiple computing nodes into one.
+Runtime Engine can automatically convert the previously optimized model file into FPGA targeting file by compiling.
+The compression and pruning operation are optional.

 ### Compression

-Model compression uses Inspur optimized Incremental Network Quantization(INQ) compression method to compress the deep neural network model data trained by Pytorch and other frameworks.
-It can compress 32-bit floating-point model data into 4-bit integer data model, making the actual model data size is reduced to 1/8 of the original, and the storage structure of the original model data is basically maintained.
-The real data of the compressed model is the power of 2 of the 4-bit data or 0.
+Model compression is based on Inspur optimized Incremental Network Quantization(INQ) compression method.
+Deep neural network model data trained by Pytorch and other frameworks can be used as input.
+It can compress 32-bit floating-point model data into 4-bit integers, making the actual model data size 1/8 of the original with original data structure maintained.
+The represented value of the compressed model is 4-bit integeral power of 2 or 0.
 Four 4-bit data is stored as 1 short type data.
-See link for detailed data formats.
-(After the reference paper)  The accuracy of the typical CNN neural network before and after compression is shown in the following table.
+The accuracy of the typical CNN with or without compression is shown in the following table.

 | NetWork    | Top1   | Top5   | Top1(Compressed) | Top5 (Compressed) |
 | ---------- | ------ | ------ | ---------------- | ----------------- |